thelatemail/emacs_and_r_quickstart/README.md

 `M-` = hold the 'Meta' key, otherwise known as Alt on a normal person's keyboard
 e.g., `M-x` means Alt-x

-# I hit the wrong shortcut and I've ruined everything
+## I hit the wrong shortcut and I've ruined everything

 `C-g` (quit) repetitively until there's no more issue.
 Go ahead and spam it `C-g C-g C-g C-g`, it won't do any harm.

-# Starting R
+# Starting an R session

 Assuming you have both R and Emacs installed, type `M-x R` Boom, you have an R session running in Emacs.